Last Updated on October 11, 2023 by Matt Musico

 He slugged 36 homers with 119 RBI and a .975 OPS between Double-A and Triple-A. That call-up unfortunately never came.
 He did make the Mets’ 2019 Opening Day roster, and the rest has been history.

 Before he started making his Home Run Derby prowess known around the league, he was white-hot at the plate in the first half.
 Alonso slugged 30 of his 53 dingers prior to the All-Star Game.
 And when looking at his monthly home run production, the right-handed slugger was quite consistent.
 He hit fewer than eight dingers in a single month just once (six in July).
 Alonso also saved his best work for last.
 He blew past New York’s single-season home run record by the end of August.
-The first baseman keep the line moving by collecting 11 round-trippers in September to set the MLB rookie home run record.
+The first baseman kept the line moving by collecting 11 round-trippers in September to set the MLB rookie home run record.

 Aaron Judge, 2017: 52 Home Runs